flowr-analysis/flowr/wiki/Linting and Testing.md

 );
 ```

+Have a look at [<code>assertDataflow</code>](https://github.com/flowr-analysis/flowr/tree/main///home/limerent/GitHub/phd/flowr/test/functionality/_helper/shell.ts#L318), [<code><span title="Wraps a test name with a unique identifier and label it with the given ids.">label</span></code>](https://github.com/flowr-analysis/flowr/tree/main///home/limerent/GitHub/phd/flowr/test/functionality/_helper/label.ts#L49), and [<code>emptyGraph</code>](https://github.com/flowr-analysis/flowr/tree/main//src/dataflow/graph/dataflowgraph-builder.ts#L18) for more information.

 When writing dataflow tests, additional settings can be used to reduce the amount of graph data that needs to be pre-written.
 Notably:

-- `expectIsSubgraph` indicates that the expected graph is a subgraph, rather than the full graph that the test should generate.
+- [<code><span title="Specify just a subset of what the dataflow graph will actually be.">expectIsSubgraph</span></code>](https://github.com/flowr-analysis/flowr/tree/main///home/limerent/GitHub/phd/flowr/test/functionality/_helper/shell.ts#L303) indicates that the expected graph is a subgraph, rather than the full graph that the test should generate.
   The test will then only check if the supplied graph is contained in the result graph, rather than an exact match.
-- `resolveIdsAsCriterion` indicates that the ids given in the expected (sub)graph should be resolved as [slicing criteria](https://github.com/flowr-analysis/flowr/wiki//Terminology#slicing-criterion) rather than actual ids.
+- [<code><span title="This changes the way the test treats the NodeId s in your expected graph.
+Before running the verification, the test environment will transform the graph, resolving all Ids as if they are slicing criteria.
+In other words, you can use the criteria 12@a which will be resolved to the corresponding id before comparing.
+Please be aware that this is currently a work in progress.">resolveIdsAsCriterion</span></code>](https://github.com/flowr-analysis/flowr/tree/main///home/limerent/GitHub/phd/flowr/test/functionality/_helper/shell.ts#L311) indicates that the ids given in the expected (sub)graph should be resolved as [slicing criteria](https://github.com/flowr-analysis/flowr/wiki/Terminology#slicing-criterion) rather than actual ids.
   For example, passing `12@a` as an id in the expected (sub)graph will cause it to be resolved as the corresponding id.

 The following example shows both in use: